phanhiep579x/Discord-Relationship-Manager/README.md

 ## Discord Relationship Manager

 I am posting this for educational purposes only.
 Use this at your own risk as it is against Discord's **[Terms of Service](https://dis.gd/terms)**.
+Don't be a skid, credit me if you're going to copy paste code, and please leave a star if you find this useful.

 ###### Before you continue:
 - Make sure you have installed **[NPM](https://www.npmjs.com/get-npm)**.